5growth/5gr-rl/rl/interfaces/README.md

 ##PAIF
-It describes the placement algorithm interface to enforce the resource selection logic
+It describes the placement algorithm interface to enforce the resource selection logic.
+It is also used for RA algorithm